 Not unlike Instagram filters, pre-made Lightroom presets are a quick and reliable method for improving the look and feel of your photos.
 Have you ever noticed that editing can sometimes take more time than shooting the photo itself?
 It can be easy to forget, as a editing-savvy photographer, that the digital skills you’ve developed are a craft in a class of their own.
 Just like writers need editors, photography needs to go through the pains of post-production.

 Presets can offer a peek into your style of photography, and give aspiring photographers or a particular brand the option to stylize their content and learn from a pro.
-Instead of depending solely on selling your photography—which brings with is a series of subjective attitudes toward the content and style of your photos—selling Lightroom presets offers you the ability to maximize your portfolio and package popular styling methods for resale, without forgoing your own creative flair.
+Instead of depending solely on selling your photography, selling Lightroom presets offers you the ability to maximize your earnings with an additional passive income stream.

-To begin your venture into learning how to create Lightroom presets for your own resale, you should become acquainted with the technical step-by-step of how presets function.
+To begin your venture into learning how to create a preset in Lightroom for resale, you should become acquainted with the technical step-by-step of how presets function.

-Before we get into the details of how to get started, here are some key terms you might want to get to know to help you through each step in the process.
+Before we get into the details of how to get started creating Lightroom presets, here are some key terms you might want to get to know to help you through each step in the process.

-A Lightroom preset is a pre-determined arrangement of the sliders housed in Lightroom.
+A Lightroom preset, or Lightroom effect, is a predetermined arrangement of the sliders housed in Lightroom.
 A preset is a selection of edits that you choose to apply to a photo that can be saved to be easily applied to another photo in Lightroom.

 - Whites, blacks, and shadows

-First, you’ll select a photo to edit.
+To create Lightroom presets, first select a photo.
 Make edits to this photo according to how you want your preset to look.
-Then save this photo and use it for the following steps.
+Then, save this photo and follow these steps to save a preset in Lightroom:

-- At the top of the navigator on the left-hand side panel, you’ll see an option that says “Presets.”
+- At the top of the navigator on the left panel, you’ll see an option that says “Presets.”
 Here you’ll find a series of presets already housed within Lightroom.